-Fertility is not eternal but there is a way we can extend the biological clock and gain some control over our reproductive future.
-In this webinar with Dr Natalia Szlarb, Medical Director at IVF Spain – Alicante, viewers learn what about social freezing; who it is for and why it may save you some crucial fertility struggles in a few years’ time.
+Fertility is not eternal, but there is a way we can extend the biological clock and gain some control over our reproductive future.
+In this webinar with Dr Natalia Szlarb, viewers learn what social freezing is; who it is for and why it may save you some crucial fertility struggles in a few years’ time.

-Another important factor the results of social freezing depend on, is the number of retrieved and frozen mature oocytes.
+Another significant factor the results of social freezing depend on is the number of retrieved and frozen mature oocytes.
 According to some American scientific papers, there are 8 eggs needed in order to achieve 60-80% probability of a child delivery (assuming egg freezing takes place before a woman is 35 years old).
-Dr Szlarb says that at IVF Spain their goal is to have about 16-20 eggs frozen from each patient.
+Dr Szlarb says that the goal is to have about 16-20 eggs frozen from each patient.
 The eggs are frozen with the use of the technique of vitrification that significantly minimises the cellular damage.

 When it comes to the storage of frozen oocytes, the average time is between 6 months and 5 years before patients use them successfully.
 For now, the longest period of storage resulting in a live birth was 14 years.

-At the end of her presentation, Dr Natalia Szlarb talks a little bit about ethical considerations.
+At the end of her presentation, Dr Natalia Szlarb talks a little about ethical considerations.
 She highly values the Spanish law that does not discriminate against anybody in their quest to become parents and treats egg freezing as a women’s right.
-At IVF Spain, women are not judged either.
-Dr Szlarb and her team understand well that women want to be independent and have control of their reproductive health.
-The doctors’s obligation is to raise their awareness on the important issue of egg freezing and help them to make the most of it.
+Dr Szlarb understands well that women want to be independent and have control of their reproductive health.
+The doctor’s obligation is to raise their awareness of the important issue of egg freezing and help them to make the most of it.
 We have to remember that egg freezing does not guarantee IVF success – but it does increase the possibility of having a biological child in the future.

 You may be interested in reading more about: